September 20, 2024

 Feel the Burn: A look at wood fires, for those who like to stoke them.

-As we enter the coldest months of the year, many of us are looking to feel the burn… from a fire, that is!
+With autumn all around us and winter soon approaching, many of us are looking to feel the burn… from a fire, that is!
 One of the questions we are most often asked is: Can I put a fireplace in my high-performance home?
 If careful conditions are met, the answer is yes.

 As is true for all Net Zero buildings, the energy efficiency of a BrightBuilt home is promoted through an air-tight, well-insulated envelope.
 The amount of warm air lost from inside the home to the outside is minimized, thereby significantly reducing heating demand and its associated energy consumption.